Shdjfjsks/pyCOSS/README.md

 pip install python-binance
 ```

 The bot file itself includes verbose and specific instructions on how to use it.
 Remember: not liable.
+Importantly: this bot is almost certainly easily exploitable by bad actors.
+Be careful.